The world is fraught with copycats and fakes. Activewear is not exempt from this problem.

 #4 lululemon Align Pants VS CRZ Yoga Naked Feel Leggings

 In March 2020, CRZ Yoga debuted their naked feel leggings which are an exact copycat of lululemon Align pants.

-The fabric and silhouette are almost identical.
+The fabric feels a bit more silky and similar to Luxtreme.
+The silhouettes are almost identical.
 The price difference is $30 versus $98.